Rochester man pleads guilty to murder charge in Wisconsin

 Nov.
 16—ALMA, Wis. — A Rochester man charged with murder in Wisconsin for the death of his former caregiver has pleaded guilty to her murder.

-Randall Q. Merrick, 50, pleaded guilty on Nov.
-8, 2021, in Buffalo County Circuit Court in Wisconsin to first-degree reckless homicide.
+Randall Q. Merrick, 50, pleaded guilty Nov.
+8 in Buffalo County Circuit Court in Wisconsin to first-degree reckless homicide.

-The charge had been amended as Merrick was originally charged on June 17, 2020, with first-degree intentional homicide.
+The charge had been amended, as Merrick was originally charged June 17, 2020, with first-degree intentional homicide.
 Merrick had also been charged with hiding a corpse.
 Court records indicate a jury trial in the case was imminent.

 Beth Johnson, 50, was last seen on Christmas Day 2016.
 Her body was found in Blaine, Minn., in June 2020, a week after Merrick was charged with her murder.